Instrument/cyclops/docs/instructions_aftereffects.md

 Click `Export Properties` to create a JavaScript file from the motion data.
 This JavaScript file will be used to reproduce the motion in the browser.
 If you aren't a developer, you will need to work with whomever is writing the code for your project, it's important that you coordinate closely with them (especially when setting up the project initially).

-The Cyclops script will save your export settings when the AfterEffects project is saved, so you will only need to configure the list of properties once and they will be there any time you open the project.
+The Cyclops script will save your export settings when the After Effects project is saved, so you will only need to configure the list of properties once and they will be there any time you open the project.

-Once your composition and code are set up to use this motion data you will be able to make changes in AfterEffects and simply overwrite the old curve data without changing any code.
+Once your composition and code are set up to use this motion data you will be able to make changes in After Effects and simply overwrite the old curve data without changing any code.